 The Fibonacci Time Extension tool is created by locating a significant high (low) and finding a significant retracement or extension low (high).

 The major Fibonacci ratios are then calculated and plotted by charting software.

 An example of a Fibonacci Time Extension is shown below in the chart below of the S&P 500 exchange-traded fund (SPY):

-Fibonocci Tools are often used by traders.
-Whether or not a trader believes Fibonacci ratios work beyond nature and into the financial markets, traders should be aware of Fibonocci Retracements (most often used) and the other Fibonocci Tools.
+Whether or not a trader believes Fibonacci ratios work beyond nature and into the financial markets, traders should be aware of Fibonacci Retracements (most often used) and the other Fibonacci Tools like arcs and fans.

 Many traders believe that Fibonacci ratios apply to the financial markets.
 This presupposes that there might be real supply and demand forces working on the markets at these important Fibonacci junctures.

 This would be important because, after all, supply and demand is the concept that moves the markets.

 Where Can I Start Using Fibonacci Time Extensions?

 If you are interested in trading using technical analysis, have a look at our reviews of these regulated brokers available in to learn which charting & analysis tools they offer: